RLAlpha49/AniCards/README.md

 The application uses Flask and SQLAlchemy to serve a web application and interact with a PostgreSQL database.
 When a request is made to generate SVGs for a user, the application fetches the user's data from AniList, generates an SVG image, and stores the SVG in the database.
 If the SVG for a user already exists in the database, the application serves the cached SVG instead of generating a new one.

+## Prerequisites

+Before running the application, make sure you have the following installed:

+- Python
+- PostgreSQL

 ## Running the Application

-To run the application locally, you need to have Python and PostgreSQL installed.

 First, clone the repository: